 “The spider weaves the curtains in the palace of the Caesars; the owl calls the watches in the towers of Afrasiab ….”

 Following the Fall of Constantinople, Hagia Sophia was turned into a mosque.
 Spice prices soared in Europe.
 According to Wikipedia, as a result of the fall, there was a “scholarly exodus of Byzantine Greeks, which caused an influx of Classical Greek Studies into the European Renaissance.”
 This also emboldened the Ottomans to proceed to further conquests in the Eastern Mediterranean and the Balkans.
 Historians consider the Fall of Constantinople as the event that ended the Middle Ages and sparked the Renaissance.
 The fall was a massive blow to Christianity.
 The pope wanted revenge, but no one in Europe would consider taking part in a war.
 The pope died soon after, and with him, died the greatest prospect at attempting to re-take the city.

-History Channel Documentary on the Fall of Constantinople
+Related: Watch this video: the History Channel Documentary on the Fall of Constantinople

 Greeks flee Constantinople